yepwoo/laragine/docs/introduction.md

 * Laragine currently is working on **Laravel 8.x, 9.x, 10.x and 11.x**

-* Laragine directory will be in the root directory under `Core` directory
+* Laragine directory will be in the root directory under `core` directory and as mentioned above there is also `plugins` directory

 * The system response (including errors response if you applied what's in `Error Handling` section) to any request will be as in below examples (`status_code` is the http status code):